 Index Bloat: Why SEO Suffers and How to Improve It

 As these site crawlers journey from link to link, Google retains specific “key signals” in the process.
-These signals typically include: keyword frequency, placement and synonyms.
+These signals typically include keyword frequency, placement and synonyms.

 Here, it’s important to decipher between Google crawling and Google indexing.
-Following a search crawl, Google then adds the most successful webpages to that particular search – this is called Google indexing.
+Following a search crawl, Google then adds the most successful web pages to that particular search.
+This is called Google indexing.

-Why Index Bloat is an Issue
+Why is index bloat an issue?

 Index bloat is a regular SEO issue for websites.
 When a site has index bloat, search engines are unable to identify which pages are most relevant.

 As such, Google is most likely targeting the wrong pages.
 Here, this index bloat is known to prompt a noteworthy decrease in the overall return on investment (ROI).

 With Google continuously changing its search and indexation algorithms, it becomes more difficult to maintain a high ranking.

-Sometimes, all it takes is a small technical glitch to cause a huge index bloat. eCommerce sites in particular, are known to suffer from index bloat due to their pagination process, whereby product pages are often created without knowing.
+An example is eCommerce sites, in particular, are known to suffer from index bloat.
+This is because of their pagination process, whereby product pages are often created without knowing.

 In our previous blog How To: Make Your Content Mobile-Friendly, we discussed the importance of testing your site across multiple devices.
 This is also an important method when preventing index bloat.

-Worse comes to worse, your content won’t even appear.
+Worse comes to worst, your content won’t even appear.
 Due to the countless paths available, searchbots become incredibly confused when crawling for search results.

-To ensure your site is friendly, Google Search Console provides the mandatory data, diagnostics and tools.
+To ensure your site is friendly, Google Search Console provides the mandatory data, diagnostics, and tools.
 More importantly, you’ll need to clean up your site.

 Not so creepy-crawly after all!
 Now that you have the lowdown on Index Bloat, discover The Rise of Emotional Marketing: What You Need to Know or learn how WeChat is fast monopolizing the social media game with our ultimate WeChat Marketing: Your Fast Guide to Business.